The Path from Survival Mode to Flourishing

 It was the beginning of understanding.

-It opened the questions that eventually led to Flourish by Design and the movement Living Fully Together.
+It surfaced the questions that eventually led to Flourish by Design and the movement Living Fully Together.

 Questions that continue to guide this work: